Our top choices for the best Brooks supination shoes:

 Shop On ZapposBrooks Glycerin 22

 Shop On ZapposOpt for the Brooks Glycerin GTS 22 if you need increased lateral support.
 This model offers the GuideRails system, a redesigned DNA Tuned midsole, and a neutral shoe feel.
-The added rear bumpers slightly increase weight but deliver seamless propulsion for extended runs.
+The added rear bumpers slightly increase weight by 0.5 oz but deliver seamless propulsion for extended runs.

 Brooks Revel 7